Does your Business need a Hybrid Working Policy?

 Employers will profit from increased employee engagement and retention.
 This is because their employees will typically be happy with the flexibility and autonomy that hybrid working gives them.
 When they are looking to recruit, the offer of hybrid working widens their talent pool and makes them a more attractive proposition.
 Employer costs may also reduce as they will need less physical space as hybrid workers can hot desk on office days and other expenses such as office supplies, heating and lighting will reduce when fewer staff are in the workplace.

-On the other hand hybrid working can have its downside.
-Managing staff and effective team working can be trickier when they don’t happen in person.
+On the other hand, hybrid working can have its downsides.
+Managing staff and effective communication in the workplace can be trickier when they don’t happen in person.
 Staff can feel lonely when they only see colleagues intermittently and this can lead to issues around mental health and wellbeing.

 Is Hybrid Working here to stay?